rackerlabs/design-system/_docs/style/interactive-states.md

 ## When to use

-Use the interactive states styles when you design a control or input that you place within the body of the application.
+Use the styles for the interactive states when you design a control or input that you place within the body of the application.
 Consistent use of interactive state styles ensure that your design is aligned and consistent with Helix.

 {% endcolumn %}